 To measure the Earth and avoid the problems that places like the Grand Canyon present, geodesists use a theoretical mathematical surface called the ellipsoid.
 Because the ellipsoid exists only in theory and not in real life, it can be completely smooth and does not take any irregularities — such as mountains or valleys — into account.
 The ellipsoid is created by rotating an ellipse around its shorter axis.
 This matches the real Earth's shape, because the earth is slightly flattened at the poles and bulges at the equator.

 While the ellipsoid gives a common reference to geodesists, it is still only a mathematical concept.
 Geodesists often need to account for the reality of the Earth's surface.
 To meet this need, the geoid, a shape that refers to global mean sea level, was created.
 If the geoid really existed, the surface of the Earth would be equal to a level in between the high-tide and low-tide marks.

 Although a geoid may seem to be a smooth, regular shape, it isn't.
 The Earth's mass is unevenly distributed, meaning that certain areas of the planet experience more gravitational "pull" than others.
 Because of these variations in gravitational force, the "height" of different parts of the geoid is always changing, moving up and down in response to gravity.
-The geoidal surface is an irregular shape with a wavy appearance; there are rises in some areas and dips in others (Geodesy for the Layman, 1984).
+The geoidal surface is an irregular shape with a wavy appearance; there are rises in some areas and dips in others.